NoorMohdDev/E-Commerce-EDA/README.md

 6. Relation between age and gender based on number of orders
 7. Which channel is contributing to maximum sales?
 8. Highest selling category?

+# Data Cleaning
+Each column cross-checked for accuracy, consistency and any other discripencies using sort, filter and replace etc.

+# Data Processing
+Each column is reffered for calculation that help in data analysis.

+# Data Analysis
+Analysis done using pivot table, chart and slicer based on problems.

+# Data Visalization
+Compelete dashboard using charts, graph etc. in Excel.

+# Insights after Analysis
+1. Women are more likely to buy compared to men (~65%)
+2. Maharashtra, Karnataka and Uttar Pradesh are the top 3 states (~35%)
+3. Working age group (25-44 yrs) is max contributing (~50%)
+4. Amazon, Flipkart and Myntra channels are max contributing (80%)

+# Remarks
+Target women customers of age group (25-44 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing Ads/ offes/coupons avilable on Amazon, Flipkart and Myntra